-The principal will issue a Notice of Election and Call for Nominations following the start of Term 1 each year.
+The principal will issue a Notice of Election and Call for Nominations early in Term 1 each year.

-If you decide to stand for election, you can arrange for a student in Year 7 or above at your school to nominate you as a candidate or you can nominate yourself (self-nomination) for the Student member category.
+If you decide to stand for election, you can arrange for a student in Year 7 or above at your school to nominate you as a candidate or you can nominate yourself (self-nomination) for the student category.

-Once the nomination form is completed, it should be returned to the principal within the stated time.
+Once the Nomination form is completed, it should be returned to the principal within the stated time.
 You will receive a Nomination Form Receipt following the receipt of the completed nomination.